hyosung11/Launch-School/Courses/journal.md

 13:16 I learned about how to use `super` inside a subtype to call the method of the parent in the study session with Allison.

 18:55 I have done no studying this afternoon and I feel tired right now.
 Ugh.

+## 20220407

+06:07 I can't remember if I forgot to push some commit from my MBP.
+Alex is not in Gather and I need to keep working on problems anyway.

+06:52 I don't understand this set of problems: [Practice Problems - Factory Functions](https://launchschool.com/lessons/e3c64e3f/assignments/bf77a962)

+07:22 Time to answer my daily scrum questions.

+07:23 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+Review OOP Anki Cards
+   * [x] 3.
+Practice Practice Problems
+   * [x] 4.
+SPOT Study Session with Allison
+~~   * [ ] 5.
+Condense study guide even more
+     * [ ] Picture walk
+     * [ ] Read with care
+     * [ ] Active recall~~
+   * [x] 6.
+Listen to Mastery
+~~   * [ ] 7.
+Read *The Coding Career Handbook*, Chapter 37: Side Projects~~

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex - He didn't show but I worked on some problems
+   * [ ] 2.
+Review OOP Anki Cards
+   * [ ] 3.
+Lesson 3 > 7.
+Practice Problems - Constructors and Prototypes
+   * [ ] 4.
+Condense study guide even more
+     * [ ] Picture walk
+     * [ ] Read with care
+     * [ ] Active recall
+   * [ ] 6.
+Listen to Mastery
+   * [ ] 7.
+Read *The Coding Career Handbook*, Chapter 37: Side Projects

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I feel kind of tired and find it difficult to concentrate for some reason.